-The collection of books below cover everything for you if you have a job title like UX Designer, Interaction Design or Product Designer.
+The collection of books below cover everything for you if you have a job title like UX Designer, Interaction Designer, Service Designer or Product Designer.

 It’s the little things that turn a good digital product into a great one.
 With this full color practical book, you’ll learn how to design effective microinteractions: the small details that exist inside and around features.
 How can users change a setting?
 How do they turn on mute, or know they have a new email message?

 Through vivid, real-world examples from today’s devices and applications, author Dan Saffer walks you through a microinteraction’s essential parts, then shows you how to use them in a mobile app, a web widget, and an appliance.
 You’ll quickly discover how microinteractions can change a product from one that’s tolerated into one that’s treasured.